 Where to Buy Flowers for Less

-Last updated in November 2016
+Last updated November 2019

 Supermarkets and Warehouse Clubs

-Like street vendors, supermarkets, warehouse clubs, and other mass merchandisers count on big-time foot traffic, selling flowers to shoppers who stop in to buy a few things, but leave with a cartful of other stuff.
+Like street vendors, supermarkets, warehouse clubs, and other mass merchandisers count on big-time foot traffic, selling flowers to shoppers who stop in to buy a few things but leave with a cartful of other stuff.

 Garden Centers and Hardware Stores